 - Double check that you’ve entered the details correctly

 How do I receive money from overseas?

-- Westpac's SWIFT code – WPACAU2S
+- Westpac's BIC/SWIFT code: WPACAU2S

-Alternatively, rather than accepting payments from overseas at the payment day's exchange rate, with a foreign currency account you can hold received funds in another currency and choose when to convert them into Australian dollars.
+Alternatively, rather than accepting transfers from overseas at the payment day's exchange rate, with a foreign currency account you can hold received funds in another currency and choose when to convert them into Australian dollars.

-Please ensure that you provide the sender with your full and correct account number as this is the only identifier used for processing the inward payments.
+Ensure that you provide the sender with your full and correct account number as this is the only identifier used for processing the inward payments.
 Other information provided in the payment including the name is not used for payment processing.
 Westpac will not be held responsible for a credit in accordance with an incorrect account number provided by the sender.